newrelic/nri-flex/docs/basic-tutorial.md

           perc_to_decimal: true
 ```

-- The `apis` section is an array of entries for each sample.
-Each entry sets a name for the sample, as well as the commands/procedures to get and process the sample.
-- The first entry in `apis` is named `FileSystem`: it is used to build the `FileSystemSample` event name.
+- `apis` is an array of entries for each sample.
+Each entry sets a `name`for the sample, as well as the commands/procedures to get and process the sample.
+The first entry in the example is named `FileSystem`, which is used to name the `FileSystemSample` event.
-- In the `commands` section, we specify how to get the information:
+- `commands` specifies how to get the information from CLI applications:
     - `run: 'df -PT -B1...` specifies the command to run.
     - `split: horizontal` states that each output line may return a metric.
     - `split_by` explains how to split each line in different fields.
 In this case, we use the `\s+` regular expression, which tells Flex that any sequence of one or more white spaces is a separator.